nolanlawson/css-talk-2022/markdown.md

 An alternative to shadow DOM is to use style scoping from frameworks like Vue, Svelte, or CSS Modules.
 In a sense, these "polyfill" shadow DOM style scoping by modifying the selectors with unique classes, tags, or attributes.

 There are different ways to do style scoping.
-But knowing what you know about how browsers do style calculation, you can see how this effectively can turn unperformant selectors (like the first one) into a more performant selector that leans into the hash map and/or Bloom filter optimizations.
+But knowing what you know now about how browsers do style calculation, you can see how this effectively can turn unperformant selectors (like the first one) into a more performant selectors that leverage the hash map and/or Bloom filter optimizations.

 ---